openstack/nova-specs/specs/mitaka/approved/user-settable-server-description.rst

 ----------

 * The End User wishes to provide a description when creating a server.
+* The End User wishes to provide a description when rebuilding a server.
+  If the user chooses to change the name, a new description may be needed to match the new name.
 * The End User wishes to get the server's description.
 * The End User wishes to change the server's description.